 - Ask for before and after photos of filler procedure clients

-When consulting with a nurse injector, dermatologist or plastic surgeon who offer filler procedures, ask to see before and after photos.
+When consulting with a nurse injector, dermatologist or doctor who offer filler procedures, ask to see before and after photos.
 This will give you a visual understanding of the work they do and allow you to ascertain if it aligns with your facial rejuvenation expectations.

 - Discuss the type of fillers used